ts33kr/granite/README.md

   + A production grade load balancing and failover clustering provided right out of the box.
-Delivered by technology called [Seaport](https://github.com/substack/seaport) it provides a lot of advanced functionality, such as the node autodiscovery and no need for initial configuration.
-It allows to dynamically create star-like topologies in a matter of seconds, supporting any order of brinding nodes up (master and slaves).
+Delivered by technology called [Seaport](https://github.com/substack/seaport) it provides a lot of advanced functionality, such as the node auto-discovery and no need for initial configuration.
+It allows to dynamically create star-like topologies in a matter of seconds, supporting any order of bringing nodes up (master and slaves).
 The shipped balancing algorithm is a simple, session-sticky round robin.
 See [nucleus/scaled.coffee](library/nucleus/scaled.coffee) file for the scalable kernel implementation.